 - Fiesta Restaurant Group (aka Taco Cabana)- Received $10 Million and has 162 locations, is publicly traded, with a $188 million market cap, and has $39 Million in current assets, according to pubic data.

-Those business are not small, and would normally not pass the SBA's size and revenue requirements.
+Those businesses are not small, and would normally not pass the SBA's size and revenue requirements.
 However, they were able to participate in the program because of the way the CARES Act was written.
-Those examples are just a few of the many businesses who should have not been able to participate, and we may see that doing so will cause them to fail anyway.
-It isn't good publicity to take money away from small business and consumers will be voting with their dollar soon enough.
+Those examples are just a few of the many businesses that should have not been able to participate, and we may see that doing so will cause them to fail anyway.
+It isn't good publicity to take money away from small businesses and consumers will be voting with their dollars soon enough.

-Does this mean that shelter in place restrictions need to be lifted?
-No. It would be incredibly short sighted to "reopen the economy" as the only result would be a sharp increase in loss of life, and ultimately no economy.
+Does this mean that shelter-in-place restrictions need to be lifted?
+No. It would be incredibly short-sighted to "reopen the economy" as the only result would be a sharp increase in loss of life, and ultimately no economy.
 Dead people can't buy tacos.
-What really needs to happen is lending, especially loans that offer forgiveness, need to be provided to actual small businesses.
+What really needs to happen is lending, especially loans that offer forgiveness, needs to be provided to actual small businesses.
 The changes to the Paycheck Protection Program were already difficult enough to navigate, and if you add slow rollouts by lenders and inconsistent guidelines, it made the whole process seem impossible.
-Unless you are well connected, or have a (well connected) an accounting team that is willing to work 15 hours a day and have incredible luck, you were SOL with the PPP.
-There is still an opportunity to fix this - our administration is currently talking around a second wave of PPP funding.
-Fingers crossed that the money gets in the hands of those who really need it.
+Unless you are well connected or have a (well connected) accounting team that is willing to work 15 hours a day and have incredible luck, you were SOL with the PPP.
+There is still an opportunity to fix this - our administration is currently talking about a second wave of PPP funding.
+Fingers crossed that the money gets into the hands of those who really need it.

 After seeing the Department of Treasury guidance change again and again, all while bankers were unable to keep up with those changes, we are concerned with how the second piece of the program, loan forgiveness, will work.
 In fact, after asking a lender last week (April 14th, 2020) about loan forgiveness reductions based on employee salary reduction, we found that they had not even heard of this part of the program.
 WTF.
 This lack of basic program knowledge coupled with the ever-changing loan application experience/process, which varied widely bank-to-bank, gives us serious doubts that the second half of this program, and arguably the most important piece of this program, loan forgiveness, will be executed correctly, timely, and in the favor of borrowers.